-Introduction to Spanish 1 is a first year Spanish course designed to emphasize Spanish 1 vocabulary, grammatical concepts, and foreign language study skills in order to provide necessary and additional support to new language learners.
+Course #4505 Full year Credit: 1.0 Introduction to Spanish 1 is an introduction course designed to emphasize Spanish 1 vocabulary, grammatical concepts, and foreign language study skills in order to provide necessary and additional support to new language learners.
 The course is designed to provide students with vocabulary and grammar acquisition skills that are crucial to the student's success in future second language study.
 The course will also focus on developing student responsibility for his or her own learning.
 Students will learn organization and study skills that will support successful study of a language.
 Students who successfully complete this course will be able to continue and complete their study of Spanish 1 the following year.
 The textbook for this course is Realidades Level 1.